 Owing to the nature of the academy trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the academy trust has an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the academy trust's financial regulations and normal procurement procedures.
-The following related party transaction took place in the period of account.
+The following related party transaction took place in the period of account:

 Mr N Woodbridge (a trustee) is also the Chief Executive Officer of Thurrock Lifestyle Solutions.
-The academy trust entered into a 1 year agreement for job opportunity and work awareness training services from Thurrock Lifestyle Solutions at a cost of £5,932 in the year to 31st August 2020 (2019 - £nil).
-There were no amounts outstanding at 31 August 2020 (2019: £nil)
+In 2020, the academy trust entered into a 1 year agreement for job opportunity and work awareness training services from Thurrock Lifestyle Solutions at a cost of £5,932.
+No such transactions were entered into in the current period.